juntang-zhuang/Adabelief-Optimizer/README.md

 | Reinforcement learning| 1e-4 | 0.9 | 0.999 | 1e-10|     0.0           | True=False (decay=0)| True   | False   | False   |

-### Hyper-parameters in Tensorflow (eps is Tensorflow might need to be larger than in PyTorch)
+### Hyper-parameters in Tensorflow (eps in Tensorflow might needs to be larger than in PyTorch)
 ```epsilon``` is used in a different way in Tensorflow (default 1e-7) compared to PyTorch (default 1e-8), so eps in Tensorflow might needs to be larger than in PyTorch (perhaps 100 times larger in Tensorflow, e.g.  eps=1e-16 in PyTorch v.s eps=1e-14 in Tensorflow).
 But personally I don't have much experience with Tensorflow, it's likely that you need to slightly tune eps.

 ## Quick Guide